1211773115675444

 The ASPC offers multiple opportunities to grow through both learning and connections.
 Below you will not only find a full schedule of educational presentations but also multiple opportunities for connecting with other self-published authors.

-During every presentation, the vendor area will be open to anyone who needs a place to think, mingle, or ask professionals questions about the industry.
+During the event, we're offering 15 Minutes with a Publicist plus the vendor area will be open to anyone who needs a place to think, mingle, or ask professionals questions about the industry.

-From the beginning of our day with coffee and conversations all the way into the evening with an AWC member-only networking opportunity, the ASPC provides ample opportunities for development.
+From the beginning of our day with coffee and conversations, to the vendor area, and our full day of presentations, the ASPC provides ample opportunities for development.

 Learn how to make the most of ASPC with these tips from Kindlepreneur.